GomathiNayagam/genomics/README.md

 # Genomics
-Welcome to the DNA day Hands-on Genomic data analysis Workshop.
+Welcome to the SCSB Hands-on Genomic data analysis Workshop.

 Here you find the sample data for the analysis for our workshop forked from the Unicycler pipeline.